-In the health care sector, time is crucial when it comes to giving a diagnosis, initiating treatment or delivering special equipment to a certain location at the hospital.
-Odense University Hospital (OUH) and the University of Southern Denmark (SDU) test if drones may be the means for more efficient hospital logistics.
+In the healthcare sector, time is crucial when it comes to giving a diagnosis, initiating treatment or delivering special equipment to a certain location at the hospital.
+Odense University Hospital (OUH) and the University of Southern Denmark (SDU) are testing if drones may be the means for more efficient hospital logistics.
 The HealthDrone project was initiated in January 2019, and it is the first time that drones are used for hospital logistics at a Danish hospital.

-The aim of the project is to enable drones to provide faster transport of medical equipment, biological tests and in the long term health staff compared to the currently available transportation options.
-The project will test drone transport through so-called “air corridors” between OUH’s hospital units in Odense, Svendborg and Aeroe.
+The project tested drones for faster transport of medical equipment and biological samples compared to currently available forms of transport.
+The project had to test drone transport via so-called “air corridors” between OUH’s hospital units in Odense, Svendborg and on Ærø.

-The drone technology is fully developed, so the project focuses on developing infrastructure and missing components such as containers suitable for airborne transportation of biological tests.
+The drone technology as such is fully developed, so the project was about developing infrastructure and missing components such as transport boxes suitable for airborne transport of biological samples.

-The initial test flights took place already in 2020 in the airspace above Denmark’s national drone testing centre at HCA Airport just outside of Odense.
-The next step is to test flying beyond visual line of sight (BVLOS) in a corridor between Aeroe, Svendborg and Odense.
-In this context, the Danish Transport Authority has issued permits, and the drones have safety systems which enable them to fly as safely as regular airplanes.
+The first test flights took place in 2020 in the airspace above Denmark’s national drone test centre at HCA Airport just outside Odense.
+The drones were then tested in flying beyond visual line of sight (BVLOS) in a corridor between Ærø, Svendborg and Odense.
+In this connection, the Danish Civil Aviation and Railway Authority has issued permits, and the drones are equipped with safety systems so that they fly as safely as ordinary planes.

-In addition to being test site for the test flights, OUH is leading the early assessment of the project based on the newly developed model EARTH.
-EARTH is a tool for early realistic assessment of the value of new innovative technologies at hospitals.
-(EARTH is an abbreviation of Early realistic assessment of innovative technologies in hospitals)
+In addition to being test site for the test flights, OUH lead the early assessment of the project based on the newly developed EARTH model.
+EARTH is a tool for early realistic assessment of the value of new innovative technologies at hospitals (EARTH is an abbreviation of Early realistic assessment of innovative technologies in hospitals).

-The project expects that using drones for transportation of blood samples can reduce 12 hours of transport to only 45 minutes.
-The project estimates that if the transportation of blood samples is handled by drones, it entails a financial potential of 27 million Euro for the Danish hospitals.
-The assessment will challenge and examine the assumptions and logic behind the expectations and assess whether sound knowledge replaces opinions and if risk is reduced during the course of the project.
-The early assessment based on the model EARTH will indicate if the expectations are realistic.
+The project expected that using drones for transportation of blood samples could reduce 12 hours of transport to only 45 minutes.
+The project estimated that if transportation of blood samples is handled by drones, it could entail a financial potential of 27 million Euro for the Danish hospitals.
+The evaluation task was, among other things, to challenge and examine the assumptions and the logic behind these expectations as well as assess whether opinions and estimates were replaced by more sound knowledge, and whether the risk decreased over time in the project.
+The early evaluation using the EARTH model will give an indication of whether the expectations were realistically achievable.

 The project partners are the Drone Centre at the University of Southern Denmark, which also accomodates UAS Denmark drone testing centre, and the companies Holo, Falck A/S, Unifly and Scandinavian Avionics A/S.